dylankam/fyp-model1/README.md

-# FYP Model 1 — LLM-Driven Gesture Synthesis for Humanoid Robots
+# Automatic Gesture Creation From Text for Humanoid Robots

 A pipeline that converts natural-language speech into synchronised, physically-valid arm gestures for humanoid robots.
 Text is processed by a two-stage LLM chain; the resulting Cartesian keyframes are solved through a PINK inverse-kinematics solver and streamed to the robot (or a MuJoCo visualiser) in sync with synthesised TTS audio.